STLabs/Articles/articles/Messaging.md

 #Messaging

-### Why components need outputs instead of public methods and properties.
+### Why components need outputs, not public methods and properties.

 When asked about the meaning of Object Oriented Programming Alan Kay once said: